Course Learning Objectives/Outcomes

--Explain the four recommendations for family and friends of a patient who has suffered a stroke.
+-Name the four recommendations for family and friends of a patient who has suffered a stroke.

--Explain six suggestions for getting up when you’re feeling down.
+-Name six suggestions for getting up when you’re feeling down.

--Explain the five parts of the time orientation strategies technique.
+-Name the five parts of the time orientation strategies technique.

 -Explain the steps in the four point security technique.

--Explain seven focus areas for affirmations you might use with a client recovering from a stroke.
+-Name seven focus areas for affirmations you might use with a client recovering from a stroke.

--Explain the four steps in the energy management technique.
+-Name the four steps in the energy management technique.

--Explain four consistent themes identified that describe features of emotional recovery from stroke.
+-Name four consistent themes identified that describe features of emotional recovery from stroke.

--Explain how McEachron defines rehabilitation.
+-Explain how does McEachron define rehabilitation.